the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 export default App;
 ~~~~~~~~

+You can find the source code in the [official repository](https://github.com/rwieruch/hackernews-client/tree/ec32747858cb71a49b0c0d73bbeb8168dcc3e265).

-You have learned the basics to write your own React app!
+You have learned the basics to write your own React application!
 Let's recap the last chapters:

 * React
   * this.state and setState to manage your internal component state